netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 #.
 The harvester bundles up the catalog URI, a generated uuid, the THREDDS metadata for the dataset (generated using the catalog subset web service) and the ncml for netCDF datasets into a single xml document.
 An example is shown below.
 #.
 This document is then transformed using the specified stylesheet (see *Stylesheet* option above) to obtain a metadata fragments document.
 #.
-Calls the metadata fragment harvester to create subtemplates and/or metadata for the each dataset as requested
+The metadata fragment harvester is then called to create subtemplates and/or metadata for the each dataset as requested

 .. figure:: web-harvesting-threddsdocument.png